Denmark takes on Czechs for spot in Euro 2020 semifinals | Sports-Games

 Both Denmark and the Czech Republic have been at their best at Euro 2020 when playing high-intensity, physical soccer against opponents who wanted possession.
 They could end up canceling each other out in the quarterfinals.
 That's playing on Denmark coach Kasper Hjulmand's mind, so much so that he admitted he was disappointed the Czech team upset the Netherlands 2-0 in the round of 16.

-"I would rather have played the Netherlands," Hjulmand told Danish broadcaster DR on Monday.
-"Now we're facing a team for the first time (in the tournament) that I think can match our own intensity."
-Danish striker Yussuf Poulsen could return after missing the Wales game with a muscle injury when replacement Kasper Dolberg scored twice.
-One more goal would see the Czech Republic forward Patrik Schick match, Cristiano Ronaldo, as tournament leader with five.
+“I would rather have played the Netherlands,” Hjulmand told Danish broadcaster DR on Monday.
+“Now we're facing a team for the first time (in the tournament) that I think can match our own intensity.”
+Danish striker Yussuf Poulsen could return after missing the Wales game with a muscle injury, when replacement Kasper Dolberg scored twice.
+One more goal would see Czech Republic forward Patrik Schick match Cristiano Ronaldo as tournament leader with five.

+Czech Republic midfielder Vladimir Darida is set to return after missing the win over Wales with a leg injury.

 Denmark has felt closer than most teams to its fans, who roared the team on to beat Russia in Copenhagen.
 In Amsterdam, too, the Danes were the local favorites in what felt like a home game against Wales.